-This umbrella term is generally broken into two separate categories:
+This umbrella term of fringe benefits is generally broken into two separate categories:

 Necessary benefits refer to benefits that people have to purchase on their own if an employer doesn’t provide access to them.
 Take health insurance as an example.

 Employees need to stay healthy and having affordable health insurance is critical.
-Still, according to statistics provided by Kaiser Family Foundation, less than half (47.4%) of all U.S. firms offered paid health insurance to their employees.
+Still, according to statistics provided by Kaiser Family Foundation, less than half (47.4%) of all U.S. firms offered paid health insurance to their employees in 2020.
 That leaves many employees seeking health insurance from other sources; paying premiums and co-pays out of their own pockets.

-Ancillary benefits are not essential, but they can improve an employee’s emotional, personal or financial well-being in some supplemental way.
-Consider the wide range of “extras” that an employer can offer, from corporate wellness programs to professional development.
+While most ancillary benefits are not required by law in the same way many necessary benefits are, they can improve an employee’s emotional, personal or financial well-being in some supplemental way.
+Consider the wide range of“extras” that an employer can offer, from corporate wellness programs to professional development.
 These are perks that help attract and retain a better workforce.

-Ancillary benefits have become the real difference-makers in the modern employment landscape.
+Ancillary fringe benefits have become the difference-makers in the modern employment landscape.

 First, it’s important to note the U.S. government requires that companies provide some basic benefits for their employees.
 These include Medicare, Social Security, State and Federal Unemployment Insurance, and Worker’s Compensation.
 Companies with fifty or more employees must also provide health insurance as well as family and medical leave (12 weeks of unpaid, job-protected leave) to eligible employees.

-Many people are looking for more than just traditional benefits these days.
+Many people are looking for more than just traditional fringe benefits these days.
 If companies want the best potential candidates, they have to think outside the box with personalized benefit offerings.
-This is why fringe benefits are growing in popularity and used by the most competitive employers.
+This is why unique fringe benefits and lifestyle benefits are growing in popularity and used by the most competitive employers.